dj-wasabi/ansible-telegraf/README.md

 * `telegraf_agent_docker_name`: Name of the docker container.
 Default: `telegraf`
 * `telegraf_agent_docker_network_mode`: Networking mode of the docker container.
 Default: `bridge`
 * `telegraf_agent_docker_restart_policy`: Docker container restart policy.
 Default: `unless-stopped`
+* `telegraf_agent_docker_image_version`: The version of the Docker Telegraf image to be used.
+Default the value contains the value given for `telegraf_agent_version`.
+Can be set to `latest` to get the actual `latest` tag for the provided Docker image.
 * `telegraf_uid_docker`: Override user id.
 Default: `995`
 * `telegraf_gid_docker`: Override group id.
 Default: `998`